The Flask Mega-Tutorial Part XII: Dates and Times

 {% endif %}

 So as you can see, Flask-Moment uses a syntax that is similar to that of the JavaScript library, with one difference being that the argument to moment() is now a Python datetime object and not an ISO 8601 string.
-The moment() call issued from a template also automatically generates the required JavaScript code to insert the rendered timestamp in the proper place of the DOM.
+The moment() call issued from a template automatically generates the required JavaScript code to insert the rendered timestamp in the proper place of the DOM.

 The second place where I can take advantage of Flask-Moment is in the _post.html sub-template, which is invoked from the index and user pages.
 In the current version of the template, each post preceded with a "username says:" line.
 Now I can add a timestamp rendered with fromNow():